its-me-jay/estimating-arch-lengths/README.md

 # estimating-arch-lengths
-I would be determining length of an arch from a fort using its photograph.
+I would be determining length of an arch of a fort using its photograph.
 The same procedure can be extended to others too